 If the application is filed and the person is found eligible for Medicaid, coverage will continue.
 If the application is filed and the person is found to be ineligible, the person will receive a denial notice and coverage will end.
-Any services paid for by Medicaid during the HPE period, do not have to be reimbursed.
+Any services paid for by Medicaid during the HPE period do not have to be reimbursed.
 There are no appeal rights for HPE.

-The coverage received during the HPE period is different for pregnant women than for every one else.
-Pregnant woman can receive everything but inpatient hospital services.
+The coverage received during the HPE period is different for pregnant individual than for others.
+Pregnant individuals can receive everything but inpatient hospital services.
 Other participants receive all services.
-Pregnant women can only get HPE coverage one period per pregnancy.
-Nonpregnant individuals can only receive one HPE period per calendar year.
+Pregnant individuals can only get HPE coverage one period per pregnancy.
+Non-pregnant individuals can only receive one HPE period per calendar year.